 What your libraries can do is pay the tax at the same time they claim an exemption, then if it is later allowed, they can apply for a tax refund from DOR.
 That would guarantee that the libraries only have to pay the tax and not interest or penalties.
 However, if they decide not to pay the tax and their claim is disallowed, then they should be told that there will be interest to pay and the possibility of a penalty.

 Nothing on this page should be interpreted as providing a legal opinion or legal advice about this or any other legislation.
 Any question about a specifc product or service, or a specific library, and whether the exemption is applicable in a particular situation, should be referred to an attorney, or to a tax accountant, or another qualified expert as deemed appropriate.

 Questions can also be submitted to the DOR for official rulings.
-Rulings may be requested through the Department’s web page at http://dor.wa.gov/digitalproducts (“Send us a question”).
-If a library plans to submit a question directly to the DOR, we would very much appreciate the opportunity to consult with the library in advance of that process.
+Rulings may be requested via the Ruling request form.
+If a library plans to submit a question or ruling request directly to the DOR, the State Library would appreciate the opportunity to consult with the library in advance of that process.